la2050/archive/_projects/2015/the-peer-mediation-network.md

     development process and create grassroots support.
 The Peer Mediation Network (www.peermediationnetwork.org - website is under construction) will provide content and opportunities for further learning and doing.
+  Where will you be working?:
+    - City of Los Angeles
+    - LAUSD
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Mobilize for systems change
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+  How will your proposal improve the following “Learn” metrics?:
+    - District-wide graduation rates
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'